-- All reclamation areas within the Contract Area will be monitored for revegetation success (see Section 2.8, Revegetation Monitoring, for details) - Reseeding will occur as necessary to achieve revegetation success - Invasive/noxious species shall be monitored and treated
+- 3. Surface re-contouring of mined phase. - 4.
+Seeding of mined phase. - 5.
+Protective fencing of reclaimed area. - All reclamation areas within the Contract Area will be monitored for revegetation success (see Section 2.8, Revegetation Monitoring, for details) - Reseeding will occur as necessary to achieve revegetation success - Invasive/noxious species shall be monitored and treatedStage IV-Final Reclamation/Final Closure of Contract Area